-Internal inclusion
+Internal Suspension

-During internal inclusion, students will have the opportunity to reflect on what went wrong and to be supported to consider alternative strategies for the future.
+During internal suspension, students will have the opportunity to reflect on what went wrong and to be supported to consider alternative strategies for the future.

-Internal inclusion is between usually between 1-3 days.
-During this time the student is withdrawn to another area of the school and out of their usual curriculum lessons to access 'Personalised PLUS'.
+Internal suspension is between usually between 1-3 days.
 During the period of internal inclusion students are taught and supported to undertake the work that they would have accessed in their mainstream lessons.

-Students will be dismissed from internal inclusion at the end of the day 30 minutes later than their peers.
-In the event that a student has accumulated a detention, they will be expected to attend directly after dismissal.
+Students will be dismissed from internal Suspension at the end of the day one hour later than their peers.

-Fixed-term exclusion
+Fixed-term suspension

-Any behaviour that is deemed, in the judgment of the Headteacher (or DHT in their absence), to undermine the authority of staff or adversely affect the health and safety of a member of the school community may result in a fixed-term exclusion.
+Any behaviour that is deemed, in the judgment of the Headteacher (or DHT in their absence), to undermine the authority of staff or adversely affect the health and safety of a member of the school community may result in a fixed-term suspension.
 This will usually be between 1-5 days.
-The decision to exclude is taken by the Headteacher.
+The decision to suspend is taken by the Headteacher.